-Our EcoSmart Suite of products (which include Telkonet's legacy "SmartEnergy" products) provides comprehensive savings, management and reporting of a building's room-by-room energy consumption.
-Telkonet's energy management products are currently installed in over 200,000 rooms in properties within the hospitality, military, educational and healthcare markets.
-The EcoSmart technology platform is rapidly being recognized as a leading solution-provider for reducing energy consumption and carbon footprints, and eliminating the need for new energy generation in these marketplaces - all whilst improving occupant comfort and convenience.
+The EcoSmart Platform provides comprehensive savings, management reporting, analytics and virtual engineering of a customer's portfolio and/or property's room-by-room energy consumption.
+Telkonet has deployed more than a half million intelligent devices worldwide in properties within the hospitality, military, educational, healthcare and other commercial markets.
+The EcoSmart Platform is rapidly being recognized as a leading solution for reducing energy consumption, operational costs and carbon footprints, and eliminating the need for new energy generation in these marketplaces - all whilst improving occupant comfort and convenience.

 Controlling energy consumption can make a significant impact on a property owner's bottom line, as heating, ventilation and air conditioning ("HVAC") costs represent a substantial portion of a facility's overall utility bill.
 Hospitality is a key market for Telkonet.
 According to the EPA EnergySTAR for Hospitality analysis, the median hotel uses approximately 70,000 Btu/ft2 from all energy sources.
-On average, America's approximately 47,000 hotels spend \$2,196 per available room each year on energy.
-This represents about 6 % of all operating costs.
-Through a strategic approach to energy efficiency, a 10 % reduction in energy consumption would have the same financial effect as increasing the average daily room rate by \$0.62 in limited-service hotels and by \$1.35 in full-service hotels.
+1 On average, America's approximately 53,000 hotels spend \$2,196 per available room each year on energy.
+2 This represents about 6% of all operating costs.
+Through a strategic approach to energy efficiency, a 10% reduction in energy consumption would have the same financial effect as increasing the average daily room rate by \$0.60 in limited-service hotels and by \$2.00 in full-service hotels.